 A version of this ritual is still a part of Buddhist folk tradition today.
 It’s very common to throw salt over your left shoulder before entering your home after you return from a funeral.
 This is done because you could never be sure that evil spirits wouldn’t follow you home from the funeral site.
 Salt over your shoulder—in essence, thrown in the face of the devil—scared away evil spirits so they wouldn’t enter your home.

-In many places in Europe, salt was placed in a deceased person’s coffin so that the devil wouldn’t be able to take possession of the departed person.
+In many places in Europe, it was placed in a deceased person’s coffin so that the devil wouldn’t be able to take possession of the departed person.
 And there’s an old saying that you should never run out of salt, because, it states, “Short of salt, short of money.”
 Superstition also says it’s bad luck to lend it to anyone or to even pass it to someone at the table: ”Pass the salt, pass the sorrow.”
 It’s best to let the other person at the table pick it up for themselves.

 Ancient Romans believed that salt protected newborns from evil demons, and, on a child’s eighth day, he/she was rubbed down with salt.
-Meanwhile, in Britain, as late as the 19th Century, children had a small bundle of salt wrapped in cloth placed in the cradle to protect them until they could be baptized.
+Meanwhile, in Britain, as late as the 19th Century, children had a small bundle of it wrapped in cloth placed in the cradle to protect them until they could be baptized.
 The first time the baby left the house, a bit of it was placed in their pocket.

 Since salt was such a valuable commodity, people of old were very careful not to spill it, and the belief that it was bad luck to spill it may have come about as a way to help encourage people not to waste the precious “white gold” that had so many uses and was so central to their lives.